uxrocket/uxrocket.treelist/README.md

 ----------------- | ------------------------------------------------------------------------
 data-on-expand    | Function/method called after parent row expaned.
 Applies to parent row data-on-collapse  | Function/method called after parent row collapsed.
-Applies to parent row data-uxrtl-id     | Generic ID attribute for rows.
+Applies to parent row data-active       | If set `true` parent row and its sub rows will be expanded on load. data-uxrtl-id     | Generic ID attribute for rows.
 Only required if row is a parent data-uxrtl-parent | Parent ID for the child rows.
 Required for obtaining parent/child relation data-on-ready     | Function called after plugin binded to table.
 Applies to table itself